Q42/sanity-plugin-page-tree/README.md

   allowedParents: {
     contentChildPage: ['contentPage'],
   },
-  /* Api version to be used in all underlying Sanity client use */
-  apiVersion: '2023-12-08',
   /* Optionally provide the field name of the title field of your page documents, to be used to generate a slug automatically for example. */
   titleFieldName: 'title',
   /* Used for showing the full url for a document and linking to it. */